 While the impact of this labor-intensive work may not always seem obvious, these two projects address the fundamentals that are necessary for better Sjogren’s care.

 A note about the pillars idea: I came up with the pillar idea on my own.
 To cover my bases, I did an internet search after I wrote this blog post.
-I found that the NIH has a similar idea published on their website.
+I found out that the NIH has a similar idea published on their website.
 However, I could find no real explanation of their four pillars beyond titles.